-Chief Political Anchor, "Special Report with Bret Baier"
+Fox News Chief Political Anchor & Executive Editor and Anchor,"Special Report with Bret Baier"

 FOX News Channel

 Prior to being named chief White House correspondent, Baier served as national security correspondent and reported on military and national security affairs, as well as on defense, military policy and the intelligence community from the Pentagon from 2001-2006.
-Baier has reported from Iraq 12 times and from Afghanistan 13 times most recently in March 2011.
-He has traveled the world with various administration and military officials and on his own – reporting from 74 different countries.
+He has reported from Iraq 12 times and from Afghanistan 13 times and has traveled the world with various administration and military officials- reporting from 74 different countries.

-Most recently he co-anchored Fox News 2012 election night coverage alongside Megyn Kelly – a night where Fox News Channel had more than twelve million viewers and finished second among all of the broadcast and cable networks in the ratings.
+Most recently he co-anchored Fox News Channel’s 2014 election night alongside colleague Megyn Kelly—a night where Fox News Channel was the most-watched network on broadcast and cable during midterm coverage.
 Baier covered the 2012 campaign extensively – taking his show, Special Report, on the road to nine battleground states; anchoring the three Presidential and one Vice Presidential debates and the Republican and Democratic conventions.

 Throughout his career, Baier has secured numerous exclusive interviews with government officials.
 He had the only interview with President Obama during the week leading up to the historic health care vote in the House of Representatives in March 2010.
 Wall Street Journal columnist Peggy Noonan called it, “The most revealing and important broadcast interview of Barack Obama ever.”
-Additionally, Baier has interviewed President George W. Bush many times during his Presidency and afterwards; Vice President Cheney; Secretary of Defense Donald Rumsfeld and the Chairman of the Joint Chiefs of Staff Richard Myers and his successor General Peter Pace.
-He has also interviewed many world leaders – including Israeli Prime Minister Benjamin Netanyahu in anticipation of key peace talks at the United Nations, Polish President Lech Kaczynski days after the U.S. decision to abort missile defense plans in Poland, and Georgian President Mikheul Saakashvili after the Russian invasion of Georgia.
-In addition, Baier had an exclusive sit-down with General David Petraeus, which was his final interview as the head of U.S. operations, live from Iraq in September 2008; and conducted General Petraeus’ only interview leading up to his Congressional testimony about the Afghanistan troop decisions in March 2011.
+Additionally, Baier has interviewed President George W. Bush and Vice President Dick Cheney many times during their time in office and afterwards.
+He has also interviewed many world leaders – including Israeli Prime Minister Benjamin Netanyahu, former Polish President Lech Kaczynski, and former Georgian President Mikheul Saakashvili.

 Baier joined FNC in 1998 as the first reporter to be based in the Atlanta bureau.
 As the network's Southeast correspondent, Baier covered stories ranging from the 2001 Timothy McVeigh execution to the 1999 Elian Gonzalez story.
 He also provided a series of reports from Cuba and covered more than a dozen hurricanes, including stories filed from the centers of the storms.